SkyTruth/CrowdProjects/Data/FrackFinder/PA/2005-2010/README.md

 or otherwise) within the bounding box that was not clicked on at least was once considered omitted.
 The operator created a new Shapefile containing one point per missed pond.

-The QGIS bug explained and addressed in the `Tadpole Sample/QAQC` section was accounted for when creating sample tasks:
+The QGIS bug explained and addressed in the `Tadpole Sample Data` section was accounted for when creating sample tasks:

 >       Transformations_and_QAQC/MoorFrog/transform/MoorFrog-bbox.shp